hxxw/IR-tfidf/README.md

 ```
 ### Step 2

-Document Frequency (DF) is computed for each valid term using all the given data in this step.
-The motivation is to separate the two tasks: document search and TF-IDF calculation.
+Document Frequency (DF) is computed for each valid term using all the given data next.
+IDF should be computed by using only the documents which meet a user query, however, we compute DF with all the given data in this step.

-The algorithm is explained using the "science" OR "religion" query.
+Let us explain our idea with the "science" OR "religion" query.
+Assume we obtained the following documents for 'science' and 'religion' using all the given data as follows.

 - DF['science'] = ['d1','d2','d3']
-- DF('religion') = ['d11','d12']
+- DF('religion') = ['d2','d4']

-The query, "science" OR "religion", finds the associated documents:
+The query, "science" OR "religion", finds the associated documents based on the above information.

-- ['d1','d2','d3','d11','d12']
+- Set 1 (result of the query): set(['d1','d2','d3','d4'])

-To compute TF-IDF for 'science' we take the set intersection operation between set(['d1','d2','d3']) \intersect set(['d1','d2','d3','d11','d12'])
+To compute TF-IDF for the term 'science', we take 'set intersection' operation:

-This looks redundant, however, applying further filtering (ex. temporal filtering) over ['d1','d2','d3','d11','d12'] may be efficiently realised.
+- Set 2: set(['d1','d2','d3','d4']) \cap set(['d1','d2','d3'])

+For computing IDF, len(Set1)/len(Set2) is required in Step 4.

+Note that Set 1 may be kept in a memory cash for further use (applying temporal filter for Set 1 for example).

+- Set 1': set(['d1','d2'])
+- Set 2': set(['d1','d2']) \cap set(['d1','d2','d3'])

+From a IR system point of view, Set 1 could be treated as a 'dynamic' set whereas Set 2 is a 'static' set.

 ### Step 3